Online Originals: DMV delays driving test

 The DMV is not issuing regular drivers licenses right now because an instructor must be with the driver during road tests.

-“That’s not happening right now because we have rescheduled all road test for the safety of both the staff and the customer,” Abbott said.
+“That’s not happening right now because we have rescheduled all road tests for the safety of both the staff and the customer,” Abbott said.

 The DMV is still handling limited tests for other licenses, but those must be scheduled online.